-Disney Finally Reveals Opening Dates For ‘Star Wars’ And ‘Avatar’ Themed Lands
+Disney Finally Reveals Opening Dates For ‘Star Wars’- And ‘Avatar’-Themed Lands

 This new land from the incredible mind of James Cameron has been in development for a number of years now, and it will officially open to the public on May 27, 2017.
 Late last year, the company revealed it would open in “summer 2017,” but the Disney Parks Blog confirmed the exact date today.

 Pandora will bring guests into the land of the Na’vi with two exciting attractions that will take them into the world of Avatar and into the next generation of technology.
-Not only will there be a river journey but guests will also be able to “fly” through the air atop a Banshee just as seen in the movie.
+Not only will there be a river journey, but guests will also be able to “fly” through the air atop a Banshee just as seen in the movie.

 Looking ahead at what is coming from The Walt Disney Company, they will be very busy over the course of the next eight or so years: